Łukasz Tumicz: Career

-Club

 Prior to becoming a professional, Tumicz played college soccer at the University of Rhode Island, wearing #31.
 He also played for the Rhode Island Stingrays during the summers.
 He was selected 34th overall in the 2008 MLS Supplemental Draft by Columbus Crew, but he did not sign a developmental contract.

-He scored his first goal in the Polish premier league on April 12, 2008 against Wisła Kraków.
+He scored his first Ekstraklasa goal on 12 April 2008, in a 1–2 home loss against Wisła Kraków.

 In March 2009, following extended health problems, Jagiellonia loaned him out to Supraślanka Supraśl in order to regain fitness.

-In January 2011, he joined Górnik Polkowice on a one and a half year contract.
+In January 2011, he joined Górnik Polkowice on a one-and-a-half-year contract.

 In July 2011, he signed a contract with Olimpia Grudziądz.